Choosing an early learning service

 Check to see what services are available in your area

-The types of ECE services and kōhanga reo available for you to choose from will differ depending on where you live.
+The types of early learning services and kōhanga reo available for you to choose from will differ depending on where you live.
 So first check what's available.
-You can search ECE services and kōhanga reo in your region on our website.
+You can search early learning services and kōhanga reo in your region on our website.

 Ask other parents or caregivers